Frank Dillane

-Frank Stephenson Dillane (born 21 April 1991) is an English actor and musician.
+Frank Stephenson Dillane (born 21 April 1991) is a British actor.
 He is known for his roles as Nick Clark on Fear the Walking Dead (2015–2018) and 16-year-old Tom Riddle in the film Harry Potter and the Half-Blood Prince (2009).
 He also appeared as Henry Coffin in the film In the Heart of the Sea (2015).
 Dillane plays a recurring role in the 2022 gothic romance miniseries The Essex Serpent.

 Early life and family

 Dillane was born in London, England.
 His father is actor Stephen Dillane.
+His paternal grandfather was born in Australia to Irish parents.
 His mother, Naomi Wirthner, is British and Afro-Jamaican; she manages a theatre company called The Barebones Project.
 He spent part of his childhood in Brixton, before moving to Forest Row in East Sussex.

-After passing his A-level examinations, Dillane was accepted to the Royal Academy of Dramatic Art (RADA) and graduated in 2013, with a Bachelor of Arts in Acting.
+After passing his A-level examinations, Dillane was accepted to the Royal Academy of Dramatic Art (RADA) and graduated in 2013, with a Bachelor of Arts in acting.